 ☐ Yes ☐ No ☐ Prefer not to answer

 As a part of the School of Nursing program’s ongoing commitment to equity, diversity, inclusion, and social justice, we welcome and encourage applicants who choose to self-identify as a member of a marginalized community.
-This may include indigenous identity, persons with a disability, members of the 2SLGBTQIA+ community, gender identity, racialized persons and/or another community (for example, as a woman).
+This may include indigenous identity, persons with a disability, members of the 2SLGBTQIA+ community, gender identity, racialized persons, and/or another community (for example, as a woman).
 If you wish, you can use the space below to self-identify.
 The information you provide in response to this question will not be considered part of your program admissibility assessment.